bsv-blockchain/gitbook-poc-solutions/getting-started/templates-guide.md

 # Templates Guide

-This page explains **what each template contains, how to copy it, and how to mix-and-match modules** to document new POC solutions quickly.
+This page explains **what each template contains, how to copy it, and how to mix-and-match modules** to document new Demo solutions quickly.

 ---